Nonlinear partial differential equation: Moduli space of solutions

 for some very special PDEs this is possible.
 (In general this is a hopeless problem: it is unlikely that there is any useful description of all solutions of the Navier–Stokes equation for example, as this would involve describing all possible fluid motions.)
 If the equation has a very large symmetry group, then one is usually only interested in the moduli space of solutions modulo the symmetry group, and this is sometimes a finite-dimensional compact manifold, possibly with singularities; for example, this happens in the case of the Seiberg–Witten equations.
 A slightly more complicated case is the self dual Yang–Mills equations, when the moduli space is finite-dimensional but not necessarily compact, though it can often be compactified explicitly.
 Another case when one can sometimes hope to describe all solutions is the case of completely integrable models, when solutions are sometimes a sort of superposition of solitons; this happens e.g. for the Korteweg–de Vries equation.

 Exact solutions

 It is often possible to write down some special solutions explicitly in terms of elementary functions (though it is rarely possible to describe all solutions like this).
 One way of finding such explicit solutions is to reduce the equations to equations of lower dimension, preferably ordinary differential equations, which can often be solved exactly.
 This can sometimes be done using separation of variables, or by looking for highly symmetric solutions.

 Some equations have several different exact solutions.

 Numerical solutions

-Numerical solution on a computer is almost the only method that can be used for getting information about arbitrary systems of PDEs.
+Numerical solution on a computer is often the only method that can be used for getting information about arbitrary systems of PDEs.
 There has been a lot of work done, but a lot of work still remains on solving certain systems numerically, especially for the Navier–Stokes and other equations related to weather prediction.